French language: French in the 21st century

 In longstanding Francophone strongholds, policymakers now seek a more balanced multilingual landscape.
-Senegal’s government has expanded Wolof-language programming on public television and begun renaming colonial-era names in Dakar, even though French remains the sole constitutional language and continues to dominate academia.
+Senegal's government has expanded Wolof-language programming on public television and begun renaming colonial-era names in Dakar, even though French remains the sole constitutional language and continues to dominate academia.
 This reflects a real commitment seen in Senegal and elsewhere to shift from French to local languages or English.
 Algeria has mandated Arabic-medium instruction in formerly Francophone private schools and introduced English tracks at its universities, framed as part of a broader multilingual strategy but in the context of diplomatic issues with France, yet French persists in judicial proceedings, international business, and everyday urban speech in Algiers and Oran and debate continues internally on language in the country.
 Meanwhile, in Morocco and Tunisia, French continues to enjoy high prestige, both governments maintain bilingual curricula in secondary and tertiary education, and French remains the lingua franca of tourism, scientific research, and many private-sector enterprises.
 Québec has doubled down on French through Bill 96 (An Act respecting French, the official and common language of Québec), assented on 1 June 2022.
-Bill 96 reaffirms French as the province’s sole official language, tightens requirements for French language services and commercial signage, and expands the Charter of the French Language’s scope which are measures designed to counter anglophone pressures and reinforce cultural identity.
+Bill 96 reaffirms French as the province's sole official language, tightens requirements for French language services and commercial signage, and expands the Charter of the French Language's scope which are measures designed to counter anglophone pressures and reinforce cultural identity.
 Similarly, countries such as Madagascar, Central African Republic, Chad, and Haiti, have legally committed to French alongside local languages.

 Overall, French remains a practical and widely accepted medium of communication, particularly where linguistic diversity demands a neutral lingua franca.
 Despite regional tensions or reductions in certain contexts, French continues to expand as a global language of diplomacy, development, and multilateral cooperation.
 Several non-Francophone countries, including Rwanda, Ethiopia, Ghana, and even countries outside Africa such as Moldova and the United Arab Emirates, have joined or expanded their involvement in the Organisation internationale de la Francophonie (OIF).
 Their participation reflects an interest in leveraging French for international diplomacy, educational exchange, and regional economic integration.
 French is also used for collaboration on public health, economic development, business and local governance including through the Association internationale des maires francophones (AIMF) and other organizations.

 Francophone collaboration today spans an increasingly diverse set of domains.
 In media, international broadcasters such as TV5Monde, Radio France Internationale (RFI), and France 24 play key roles in disseminating French-language content worldwide, especially across Africa, Europe, the Middle East, and the Caribbean.
-In education, institutions like the Agence universitaire de la Francophonie (AUF) and Espace Francophone pour la Recherche, le Développement et l’Innovation support research and academic partnerships between Francophone universities across five continents.
+In education, institutions like the Agence universitaire de la Francophonie (AUF) and Espace Francophone pour la Recherche, Développement et l'Innovation support research and academic partnerships between Francophone universities across five continents.
 In culture, the arts, and sports events like the Jeux de la Francophonie foster artistic exchange and culture and reflect increased francophone art and culture emerging outside of Europe and used in local communities around the world including new francophone social media, francophone cinema, TV, francophone literature, art, francophone music, and sport.